g-alanis/g-alanis/README.md

 ## About Me:
 * Current Undergraduate Architetcure student at the University of Colorado Boulder
-* Currently hold a Minor in Geology and a Certificate in Archictectural Engineering: Lighting Design
+* Currently hold a Minor in Creative Technology & Design and a Certificate in Archictectural Engineering: Lighting Design

 ## Skills:
 * BIM (Revit, Blender)
-* CAD (SketchUp, AutoCAD)
+* CAD (SketchUp, AutoCAD, OnShape)
 * Project Management
 * Technical Design Skills